Beginning the East Coast Trail: Portugal Cove to Bauline

 Setting Out into the Unknown on the East Coast Trail.

-With these thoughts in mind we checked out of our residence room, and the helpful staff at the reception desk phoned a cab (Newfound Cabs) to take us to the Bell Island Ferry terminal in Portugal Cove.
-We had been advised that this was the best course of action because few taxi drivers seem aware of the trailhead in Portugal Cove, and many are reluctant to simply leave hikers at the edge of the road.
+With these thoughts in mind, we checked out of our residence room, and the helpful staff at the reception desk phoned a cab (Newfound Cabs) to take us to the Bell Island Ferry terminal in Portugal Cove.
+We had been advised that this was the best course of action because few taxi drivers seemed aware of the trailhead in Portugal Cove, and many were reluctant to simply leave hikers at the edge of the road.
 It seemed this was good advice, because even though we mentioned what we were doing to the very friendly driver of the cab, he spent the trip describing his family's trips to Bell Island, noting how nice everyone was there and how many great places there were to go and see on the island.
-Given his enthusiasm we didn't have the heart to correct him regarding our destination.
+Given his enthusiasm, we didn't have the heart to correct him regarding our destination.
 It was a $35 ride, and as we were dropped off, the ferry was just pulling in.

 Large boat docked in rocky harbour.